sjgershm/exploration/README.md

 ====

 Code and data for:
-Gershman, S.J. (under review).
+Gershman, S.J.
+(2018).
 Deconstructing the human algorithms for exploration.
+Cognition.

 To run some of the functions, you will need the MFIT toolbox (github.com/sjgershm/mfit).